ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

        * Leave everything else as the default configuration.
      ![seed-config-repo](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-seed-repo-config.png)

-### Configuring the `seedJob` to use `dsl/seed.groovy` we will store in github
+### Configure `seedJob` to use `dsl/seed.groovy` we will store in github
-Now that we have configured Jenkins to us the Jenkins Job DSL API, we can configure `seedJob` to use groovy script (`seed.groovy`) that we will store in our `microservice-pipelines` repository.
+Now that we have configured Jenkins to use our `microservice-pipelines` repository, we need to tell `seedJob` to load (`seed.groovy`) from our `microservice-pipelines` repository.
+This is necessary for us to start using the Jenkins Job DSL API functionality.
  * **Note:** This is not a requirement.
 Directly inside of the `seedJob`, you could add a groovy script to do the same thing we are doing in our `microservice-pipelines` repository.

 Since we will be using our `microservice-pipelines` repository, we will need to add some additional configuration to the `seedJob` to get this working.